travis-ci/docs-travis-ci-com/user/languages/csharp.md

 language: csharp
 mono: none
 dotnet: 1.0.1
+dist: trusty
+sudo: required
+script:
+ - dotnet restore
+ - ...
 ...
 ```

 > *Note*: you need to specify the version number of the .NET Core SDK (_not_ the .NET Core Runtime).
 For example, the .NET Core SDK 1.0.1 contains both the .NET Core Runtime 1.0.4 and 1.1.1.

 The version numbers of the SDK can be found on the [.NET Core website](https://dot.net/core).

+Since .NET Core is not supported on all Linux distros, you should specify a supported Linux distro in your Travis CI configuration.
+Additionally, since .NET Core does not define default scripts, you should provide a script that invokes `dotnet` to build, test and publish your solution.

 ### Testing Against Mono and .NET Core